McWilliamsCenter/gal_decomp_paper/README.md

 ## Performance on large ensemble of galaxies: Distribution of half-mass radii and Sersic indeces

 ![alt text](https://github.com/McWilliamsCenter/gal_decomp_paper/blob/main/sersic.png?raw=true)
-*Figure: Fit paramters from a Sersic profile on galaxies of TNG100-1.
+*Figure: Parameters from fits to Sersic profiles on the decomposed components of galaxies of TNG100-1.
 More details are in the paper.*

 ## Dependencies

-To run, the following Python packages are required other than standard ones like pandas, numpy, scipy, matplotlib:
+To run the example notebook, the following Python packages are required other than standard ones like pandas, numpy, scipy, matplotlib:

 * [astropy](http://www.astropy.org)
 * [inertia_tensors](https://github.com/duncandc/inertia_tensors/edit/master/README.md)